 8 tips for hiring a summer nanny or sitter

-Of course, there’s a catch to making this happen: Finding summer child care can be more challenging than finding it at other times of the year.
-For one, it’s a temporary position, and some child care providers may not be interested in a job that will end in just a few months.
+Finding a summer nanny or babysitter can be more challenging than finding one at other times of the year.
+For one, it’s a temporary position, and some professional caregivers may not be interested in a job that will end in just a few months.
 Families also often need nannies with certain skill sets that will allow them to entertain kids throughout the long summer days.

 “Typically, families in need of summer nannies are searching for nannies with different qualifications, such as experience with older school-aged children, as opposed to infants and toddlers,” says Manon Doll-McGhee, founder of Nannies of Kansas City.
 “Candidates are also short-term as opposed to long-term and tend to be college students or teachers who have summers off.”